 Key risk management matters reviewed at the Risk Committee meeting are presented for discussion by the Board.
-The CRO is responsible for immediately escalating any significant risk matters to the Company executive management, the Risk Committee and/or the Board for approval of the required remediation.
+The CRO is responsible for the immediate escalation of any significant risk matters to the Company Executive Management, the Risk Committee and/or the Board, as appropriate for review and approval of the necessary remediation actions.